CiscoDevNet/ncc/README.md

 * [`ncc-get-all-schema`](ncc-get-all-schema) -- Script that attempts to download all the supported schema that the box has and tries to compile them, determine missing includes or imports, etc.

 * [`ncc-get-schema`](ncc-get-schema) -- Script to get a single names schema and dup it to ```STDOUT```.

+* [`ncc-capture-schema`](ncc-capture-schema) -- Script to capture the schema from a device and commit int a git reposiroty structured per [YangModels/yang](https://github.com/YangModels/yang).
+Uses netmiko to capture some initial device information, and needs device type passed in from CLI (per netmiko device types).
+Currently only supports IOS-XR, IOS-XE and NX-OS without changes.
+Fairly easy to add other device types.

 * [`ncc-simple-poller.py`](ncc-simple-poller.py) -- Script that polls a device on a specified cadence for a specified subtree or XPath filter.